fukayak/occumb/README.md

 [![R-CMD-check](https://github.com/fukayak/occumb/workflows/R-CMD-check/badge.svg)](https://github.com/fukayak/occumb/actions)
 <!-- badges: end -->

-occumb is an R package that aims to apply [the multispecies site occupancy modeling for environmental DNA (eDNA) metabarcoding](https://doi.org/10.1111/2041-210X.13732) easily.
+occumb is an R package that provides functionalities to apply [the multispecies site occupancy modeling for environmental DNA (eDNA) metabarcoding](https://doi.org/10.1111/2041-210X.13732) easily.

 This package allows the users to fit the model with a fully Bayesian approach, using the conventional formulas in R. It enables the analysis of the detectability of species in different stages of the workflow of eDNA metabarcoding and inference of species site occupancy while accounting for false negatives.
 It also provides the functionality for a model-based inference to assist the optimization of the study design.